Bookkeeping tips for small businesses

 1) Always separate your business and personal finances

-your bookkeeping to have clear boundaries between your personal and business finances.
+Make sure you set up your bookkeeping to have clear boundaries between your personal and business finances.
 If there is no clear separation, you can accidentally be in violation of tax codes or you can risk losing your personal assets if your business is ever sued.

 A great way to start is to open a business checking account to set up all your business expenses.
 You can pay yourself a salary from there.
 Most banks offer business checking accounts so look for one with minimal fees.